ironbar/arc25/docs/05_Solution_Summary.md

 I had experience with RL in different competitions ([Animal AI Olympics](https://www.goodai.com/animal-ai-olympics-results/), [Lux AI](https://www.kaggle.com/competitions/lux-ai-2021) and [Hungry Geese](https://www.kaggle.com/competitions/hungry-geese)), but not with LLMs so I though it was a good idea to give it a try.

-TODO: RL works, but training collapses and I still haven't found the cause.
+TODO: ONGOING RL works, but training collapses and I still haven't found the cause.

 !!! tip "Learning"